lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 You can configure the title of the nav with or without a logo, and you can create two separate sets of links, with various options for each link, such as adding an icon, or a dropdown menu.

+You can also enable spyscroll and smooth scrolling to enhance your navigation if your theme is a one page theme.